rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 you also need to configure the routing tables.

 Eventually, you need to manage the connectivity between each VPC without having a central mechanism to route between VPCs.
-You could easily end up with a web similar to the one shown in the following image:
+You can easily end up with a web similar to the one shown in the following image:

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture2.png %})